allinbits/cosmos-cash/docs/Explanation/ADR/adr-003-issuer.md

 ### DID

-The Regulator and the Issuer Decentralized Identity Document (DID) SHALL HAVE multiple DID controllers.
+The Regulator and the Issuer Decentralized Identifier Document (DID) SHALL HAVE multiple DID controllers.
 For an Issuer these represent the different functions within a financial insitutions - Operations, Compliance etc. This SHALL support multiple signing such that `Pause/Unpause` requires two parties to make the change.
 This would mimic a case where Operations would request the pause and Compliance or a Senior Manager would approve the action.

 Likewise, the Regulator DID will also have multiple controllers with multi-signatories required for creating/removing an issuer and setting circulation bounds